 Fish emulsion is a quick-acting organic liquid fertilizer made from byproducts of the fish oil and fish meal industry.
 It is also called fish fertilizer.
-It is a thick concentrate which you dilute with water and apply to your lawn or garden.
+It is a thick concentrate that you dilute with water and apply to your lawn or garden.
 It can have a strong fishy odor, but deodorized fish emulsion is commonly available as well.

 Fish emulsion is appropriate for many uses in the garden but is especially useful as a lawn fertilizer in early spring and to feed leafy green vegetables due to its higher nitrogen content.
 Be careful when applying too much of it, though.
 If your soil already contains too much nitrogen, applying too much fish emulsion can cause nitrogen "burn" and affect growth.
 If you are not sure what condition your soil is in, contact your local Cooperative Extension Service to arrange a soil test, use a home soil test to find out or hire a professional to examine the soil.

 To use fish emulsion, you first need to dilute it.
 Add just 1/2 ounce of fish emulsion to 1 gallon of water.
 The odor may be strong but will dissipate in a day or so.
 Then water the plants using that fish water.
 Because fish emulsion works quickly, you may want to apply it more frequently.
 In fact, North Carolina State University researchers report that applying it twice a week gives plants the most significant growth compared to other frequencies.
 You can continue to apply it if the frequency seems to be working.
 You may consider fertilizing your lawn every spring with fish emulsion using a hose-end sprayer.